shobhashinde/Final-Project-Banking-Management/Phase 2/readme.md

 5. **Aggregate Functions**: Functions like `COUNT`, `SUM`, `AVG`, `MIN`, and `MAX` are used to perform calculations on data.
 6. **String Operations**: Functions like `UPPER`, `LOWER`, `CONCAT`, and `SUBSTRING` are used to manipulate string data.
 7. **Conditional Logic**: `CASE` statements are used to apply conditional logic when updating or retrieving data.

+## Conclusion
+This project demonstrates the use of SQL to manage a comprehensive banking system.
+The scripts cover a wide range of operations, from basic data retrieval to complex data manipulation and aggregation.
+The database is designed to handle various aspects of banking operations, ensuring data integrity and efficient management.